 A fearless, bullocking key forward whose courage and leadership made him the physical and spiritual cornerstone of the Brisbane Lions' triple-premiership dynasty.

-Jonathan Brown wasn't just a footballer; he was a force of nature.
-Hailing from country Victoria, he brought a mythic, uncompromising style to the Brisbane Lions that perfectly encapsulated the team's ruthless early-2000s dominance.
-With a mane of blond hair and a complete disregard for his own safety, 'Browny' was the ultimate key forward: strong in the air, brutal in contests, and possessed of a deadly accurate kick.
-He formed one-third of the legendary 'Fab Four' forward line that powered the Lions to three consecutive AFL premierships from 2001-2003.
-After the dynasty era, he shouldered the captaincy and the burden of a rebuilding team, his bravery becoming legendary through a series of horrific facial injuries that he repeatedly played through.
-More than his three club best-and-fairest awards or his Coleman Medal, Brown's legacy is one of indomitable spirit, a player who embodied the very idea of playing for the jersey.
+Jonathan Brown grew up in country Victoria and played for the Brisbane Lions as a key forward.
+He was strong in the air, brutal in contests, and possessed a deadly accurate kick.
+Brown formed one-third of the 'Fab Four' forward line that powered the Lions to three consecutive AFL premierships from 2001 to 2003.
+After the dynasty era, he served as captain of a rebuilding team and played through a series of horrific facial injuries.
+He won three club best-and-fairest awards and a Coleman Medal.
+Brown's legacy is one of indomitable spirit, a player who embodied playing for the jersey.

 1981–1996